hummat/hummat.github.io/_drafts/attention.md

 \boldsymbol{y}_j = \sum_{i=1}^Nw_{ij}\boldsymbol{x}_i
 $$

 So what's happening here?
 In a nutshell: The output of the attention operation $\boldsymbol{y}\_j$ is a weighted sum of the inputs $\boldsymbol{x}\_i$.
-The inputs are the set elements introduced previously, for example words, pixels or points in 3D space.
+The inputs are the set elements introduced in the [previous article](), for example words, pixels or points in 3D space.
 They are usually vectors, where the dimensions, commonly called input features, can represent various properties like RGB color channels or XYZ Euclidean coordinates.
-Words are somewhat special in this regard, as they don't have any intrinsic features and are therefore commonly represented by a large vector with values encoding their semantics computed from their co-occurrence with other words called an _embedding_[^7].
+Words are somewhat special in this regard, as they don't have any intrinsic features and are therefore commonly represented by a large vector with values encoding their semantics computed from their co-occurrence with other words called an _embedding_[^1].

-[^7]: Search for _"word2vec"_ if you want further details.
+[^1]: Search for _"word2vec"_ if you want further details.
 I recommend [this blog post](https://jalammar.github.io/illustrated-word2vec).

+### The dot product and softmax

 What are those weights $w\_{ij}$ then and how are they determined?
 Though we employ attention in the deep learning domain, in it's most basic form, it actually doesn't feature any learnable parameters.
-Instead, the weights are computed from the inputs using the dot product as similarity measure as $w\_{ij}=\boldsymbol{x}\_i^T\boldsymbol{x}\_j$.
+Instead, the weights are computed from the inputs using the dot product as similarity measure: $w\_{ij}=\boldsymbol{x}\_i^T\boldsymbol{x}\_j$.
 To understand how this works and why it makes sense, let's take a look at the visualization below.

 <img class="img-animate" src="/images/attention/dot_product.png">

 The two vectors $\boldsymbol{u}$ and $\boldsymbol{m}$ represent the movie preferences of a user and the movie content respectively with three features each.
 Now, taking the dot product, we get a score representing the match between user and movie.
 Note that this takes into account both the magnitude of the values, as multiplying large values results in a large increase of the score, as well as the sign.
 Imagine a scale between $-1$ and $1$ where the former represent strong dislike (or weak occurance in case of the movie vector) and the latter a strong inclination (or strong occurance).
-Now, given a user who dislikes action and a movie with little action, the score will still be high as both negative signs cancel out.
+Now, given a user who dislikes action and a movie with little action, the score will still be high as both negative signs cancel out, which is exactly what we want.

-To make those weights more interpretable and prevent the output from becoming excessively large, we can normalize all weights $\boldsymbol{w}\_j=\{w\_{ij}\}\_{i=1}^N$ to fall between $0$ and $1$ using the _softmax_ function which is reminiscent of the its application on the logits in classification tasks.
-We can think about the resulting normalized weight vector as a categorical probability distribution over the inputs where high probability is assigned to inputs with strong similarity[^8].
-Once all weights are computed, we multiply them with their corresponding inputs and sum them up to obtain the $j^{th}$ output which, as stated before, is simply a weighted sum of the inputs.
+To make those weights more interpretable and prevent the output from becoming excessively large, we can normalize all weights $\boldsymbol{w}\_j=\{w\_{ij}\}\_{i=1}^N$ to fall between $0$ and $1$ using the _softmax_ function which is reminiscent of its application on the logits in classification tasks.
+We can think about the resulting normalized weight vector as a categorical probability distribution over the inputs where high probability is assigned to inputs with strong similarity[^2].

+### Attention visualized

+Once all weights are computed, we multiply them with their corresponding inputs and sum them up to obtain the $j^{th}$ output which, as stated before, is simply a weighted sum of the inputs[^3].
 The computation graph below visualizes the entire process.

-[^8]: Keep in mind though, that this is not a real probability distribution where the probability values correspond to empirical frequencies but rather a miscalibrated approximation.
+[^2]: Keep in mind though, that this is not a real probability distribution where the probability values correspond to empirical frequencies but rather a miscalibrated approximation.
+[^3]: This is omitted in the basic attention equation but we will include it in the upcoming matrix notation.

 <img class="img-animate" src="/images/attention/attention.png">

 As in the dot product example, think of the transposed vectors (the horizontal ones) as individual users and the vertical ones as movies.
+The outputs would then represent something akin to an ideal movie, one for each user, stitched together from the three individual movies on offer.

+### Queries, keys and values

-The outputs would then represent something akin to an ideal movie, one for each user, stitched toghether from the three individual movies on offer.
-But wait, we aren't actually dealing with different entities like users and movies in this basic formulation of attention, as all three vectors involved, two of which are used to compute the weight and the remaining one as part of the weighted sum, come from the same set $X$.
+But wait, we aren't actually dealing with different entities like users and movies in this basic formulation of attention, as all three vectors involved---two of which are used to compute the weight and the remaining one as part of the weighted sum---stem from the same set $X$.
 This also means that output $\boldsymbol{y}\_1$ will be dominated by input $\boldsymbol{x}\_1$ as the dot product between two identical vectors is usually large (after all, they are as similar as it gets).
 To deal with these issues, we can try to make the attention computation more versatile and expressive through the introduction of three learnable parameter matrices $W^Q$, $W^K$ and $W^V$.
 Through multiplication with the inputs $\boldsymbol{x}$ we obtain three distinct vectors for the three roles on offer namely the <span style="color: #AB63FA; font-weight: bold;">query $\boldsymbol{q}$</span>, <span style="color: #FECB52; font-weight: bold;">key $\boldsymbol{k}$</span> and <span style="color: #00CC96; font-weight: bold;">value $\boldsymbol{v}$</span>.

 $$
 \boldsymbol{q}=W^Q\boldsymbol{x} \quad \boldsymbol{k}=W^K\boldsymbol{x} \quad \boldsymbol{v}=W^V\boldsymbol{x}